Group-8-Online-Food-Ordering-System/CSF3023-Group-8/README.md

 - Description, Flowcharts & Pseudocode for Order Processing & Payment
 - Description, Flowcharts & Pseudocode for Order Tracking
 - Create folder /pseudocode at GitHub and compile it in the folder /pseudocode
+- Use GitHub Issues and Comments for discussions